hikashi/SiameseNet-MNIST/README.md

-# SiamenseNet for MNIST Dataset
+# SiameseNet for MNIST Dataset
 ### prerequisite
 Learning the Siamese Net with MNIST and Tensorflow 2.3 and Python 3.8